dastergon/awesome-chaos-engineering/README.md

 * [kube-burner](https://github.com/cloud-bulldozer/kube-burner) - A tool aimed at stressing Kubernetes clusters by creating or deleting a high quantity of objects.
 * [Chaos Experimentation Framework](https://github.com/lyft/clutch) - An extensible platform for infrastructure management including Chaos Engineering
 * [gorm-sqlchaos](https://github.com/u2386/gorm-sqlchaos) - A runtime SQL manipulator for your Golang applications based on gorm.
+* [Chaos Frontend Toolkit](https://chaos-frontend-toolkit.web.app/) - A set of tools to apply Chaos Engineering to frontend

 ## Retired tools